yenom/BitcoinKit/.github/ISSUE_TEMPLATE/---feature-request.md

 ---

-# What problem does this feture solve?
+# What problem does this feature solve?

 # Describe what you've considered?